 Leiston offers the oldest independent film theatre in Suffolk, a modernised leisure centre, a thriving football club and a Bowls Green with facilities seen by some as one of best in the county.
 In addition the Waterloo Centre provides boxing and table tennis.
 The Long Shop Museum provides historic background of Leiston's engineering works.
-Visitors to the museum will encounter steam engines, WWII munitions, and two thriving industrial estates.
+Visitors to the museum will encounter steam engines, WWII munitions, and the story of the Garrett family.

 Located just 1 mile from the Suffolk coast, Leiston is a tourist centre in the heart of the Heritage Coast.
 It boasts beaches and miles of meandering paths across beautiful Area of Outstanding Natural Beauty countryside.
-It is a town with potential, as it serves the Sizewell B and the planned C power stations and the coast, which is ideal for wide expansion of wind farm provision.
+It is a town with potential.

 The Leisure Centre offers a swimming pool along with exercise and fitness equipment.
 There are classes for members as well as steam rooms and squash courts.